msullivan/rmc-compiler/README.md

 The clang used must be built with the same LLVM that the RMC compiler was built against and optimization must be enabled.

-Passing --smt to rmc-config enables the SMT solver based backend and --cleanup enables a backend optimization cleanup pass that should be safe to use except on POWER on -O3.
+Passing `--smt` to `rmc-config` enables the SMT solver based backend and `--cleanup` enables a backend optimization cleanup pass that should be safe to use except on POWER on `-O3`.

 --

-The run-rmc script is good for experimenting with RMC.
-It makes it easy to target ARM and POWER (at least, if you are on Ubuntu and install g++-4.9-multilib-arm-linux-gnueabi and g++-4.9-powerpc-linux-gnu) and see what the code looks like at various stages in the pipeline.
+The `run-rmc` script is good for experimenting with RMC.
+It makes it easy to target ARM and POWER (at least, if you are on Ubuntu and install `g++-4.9-multilib-arm-linux-gnueabi` and `g++-4.9-powerpc-linux-gnu`) and see what the code looks like at various stages in the pipeline.
 Check it out to see what all it can do.
 (It is also pretty hacky and may well not work on your system...)

 --

-There used to be
+The Rust support currently doesn't work, but I plan to fix it at some point.

 To use RMC with Rust, you need to be running the nightly and add as a Cargo dependency